Nadieva/Java-WeatherAPI/README.md

 # Java-WeatherAPI

-User enters city and country to display the weather forecasts of the requested location.
+User enters city and country (in English) to display the weather forecasts of the requested location.
 User can read and compare data from different weather providers(APIs).

 Please note that I might update this project when the Apis are updated.